Simple Parallelism Without Data Races

 Defaulting to portable

-.
-In either case, you can always say @@ nonportable
+each function portable.
+In either case, you can always say @@ nonportable to

 opt out an individual function.